Feeling Guilty About Filing Bankruptcy

 Why do I bring up Mr. Jefferson?
 Because he was almost constantly in debt.
 BIG debt.
 Mr. Jefferson filed several bankruptcies in his lifetime; and his debt was huge in comparison to most individuals’ bankruptcies today.

-The point is, filing bankruptcy is nothing for which to be ashamed.
-If a person with Mr. Jefferson’s credentials, aptitude and intelligence can repeatedly get himself into situations that require bankruptcy to solve, then it is certainly no negative reflection on you if you need to.
+If a person with Mr. Jefferson’s credentials, aptitude and intelligence can repeatedly get himself into situations that require bankruptcy to solve, then it is certainly not a negative reflection on you if you need to.

 The bankruptcy laws are here to serve a definite purpose that benefits everyone on the whole.
 It is of course important to be responsible for the debts you incur, but filing a bankruptcy is an act of responsibility.
-It puts you in a position to move forward, to become productive once again, provides closure, and pays your creditors from your non-exempt assets in a Chapter 7 case (or by other means if the court so approves in a Chapter 13 or chapter 11 context).
+It puts you in a position to move forward, to become productive once again, provides closure, and pays your creditors from your non-exempt assets in a Chapter 7 straight bankruptcy case (or by other means if the court so approves in a Chapter 13 bk case or chapter 11 reorganization context).

 It is important to explore bankruptcy as an option instead of attempting to struggle for years to no avail.
 There are many factors to consider before filing a bankruptcy, but one of them should not be a guilty conscience.